-Public art is everywhere on the Côte d’Azur is prolific and interesting.
-It can also be found all over France in general, whether it’s a temporary installation for a particular occasion or something permanent, it’s all around.
-Most towns no matter how big or small take pride in making their public spaces attractive; you can usually find fountains and sculptures alongside well tended flower beds and attractive borders even in the tiniest of villages.
+Public art on the Côte d’Azur is prolific and interesting.
+It can also be found all over France in general.
+Whether it’s a temporary installation for a particular occasion or something permanent, it’s all around.
+Most towns in France no matter how big or small take pride in making their public spaces attractive; you can usually find fountains and sculptures alongside well-tended flower beds and attractive borders even in the tiniest of villages.
 There’s even art on the side of the motorways to brighten up your journey!
 And it’s not all old by any means.
 New commissions go up regularly, I’m forever spotting something I hadn’t noticed before and then realising that it’s because it’s new and wasn’t there the last time I passed by.

 Here are a few of my favourite pieces of public art on the Côte d’Azur.

 Nomade, by Catalan artist Jaume Plensa, is a monumental sculpture of a squatting man looking out to sea on the ramparts of Antibes.
 8 metres high and 5 metres wide, it appears from a distance to be made of lace but as you get closer you realise it is in fact created entirely of steel letters painted white.
 It is open and large enough to walk inside, from where you can contemplate the idea of sculpture made from emptiness and silence.
 (If there aren’t too many other visitors climbing all around you!)
 The white letters against the deep blue sky always look dramatic and I love photographing its different angles.

 Another monumental installation by Jaume Plensa, Conversations in Nice is made up of 7 crouching men on pillars high above Place Massena, the central square, in Nice.
 These figures, created out of resin, light up in different colours at night, glowing gently from one tone to another to represent conversations between the 7 continents.
 I find it very soothing and love watching the colours change.
 During the day the crouching men keep watch over the busy central square that divides the old town from the new.